 - Maintain at least a 2.0 cumulative grade point average on a 4.0 scale

 Students may only receive one State Grant at a time, with the exception of the Virginia Two-Year College Transfer Grant.
 Students who have completed a bachelor’s degree are not eligible to receive a VGAP Award.
-If a student fails to complete 24 credits during the academic year, the grant will be permanently cancelled.

 In 2007, the Two-Year College Transfer Grant Program (CTG) was passed into law in Virginia.
 Under this program, qualifying undergraduate students who complete their Associate’s Degree at a Virginia two-year public college and then transfer to a participating Virginia four-year college or university may be considered for the Transfer Grant award.